Won’t somebody think of the children?

-The site is supposed to employ at least eight educators, but the city will not build any parking, Rachelson said.
-No buses will run to and from the site, and the city expects most parents to walk their kids to school, she said.
+The site will employ at least eight educators, but the city will not build any parking, Rachelson said.
+No busses will run to and from the site, and the city expects most parents to walk their kids to school, she said.

 But not everyone panned the plan.
 One neighbor said the school might galvanize a neighborhood effort against the Prince Hotel.

 “I’m probably the only one here that is 100 percent for this,” said Kerri Catalano, who lives across the street.
 “I’m think this will bring the neighborhood together.
 I would absolutely send my daughter there.”